azurecitadel/azurecitadel/content/policy/custom/aliases.md

     - networkSecurityGroups/securityRules
     ```

-1. You can use the Azure CLI to check for all available aliases.
+1. List the aliases

+    List all of the aliases for the Microsoft.Network provider.

+    ```bash
+    az provider show --namespace Microsoft.Network --expand "resourceTypes/aliases" --query "resourceTypes[].aliases[].name" --output tsv
+    ```

+    There will be over 17,000 aliases for the Microsoft.Network provider.
+Time to filter.

+1. Filter on Microsoft.Network/networkSecurityGroups

+    Add an additional section to the JMESPATH query to filter on the resource provider type.

+    ```bash
+    az provider show --namespace Microsoft.Network --expand "resourceTypes/aliases" --query "resourceTypes[?resourceType == 'networkSecurityGroups'].aliases[].name" --output tsv
+    ```

+    Now we have just over 780 aliases.

+1. Filter aliases on name

     OK, let's list out the possible sourceAddress aliases to test where the source address could be set to Any.
+We'll create some custom JSON en route.

     ```bash
     az provider show --namespace Microsoft.Network --expand "resourceTypes/aliases" --query "resourceTypes[?starts_with(resourceType, 'networkSecurityGroups')].{type: resourceType, alias:aliases[?contains(name, 'sourceAddress')].name}" --output yamlc